EnterpriseDB/tpa/RELNOTES.md

   Future versions of harp will no longer support embedded pgbouncer, but for now, you can set `harp_proxy_mode: pgbouncer` explicitly to keep using it.

+- Create a new harp-postgres.target that stops/starts both Postgres and harp-manager together (i.e., `systemctl restart harp-postgres.target`
+  will correctly stop harp-manager, restart postgres, and then start harp-manager)

+### Minor changes

+- Remove "pwgen" as a dependency for the tpaexec package

+- Add archive-logs command to fetch logs from cluster instances

+### Bugfixes

+- Set `postgres_port` correctly when granting permissions to the harp_dcs_user

+- Use the correct Unix socket path to connect to EPAS even when using a non-EPAS libpq or vice versa

+- Fix a problem with adding new BDR instances in a different node group, which would cause the "Override first_bdr_primary if required" task to fail with an "undefined variable" error

+- Fix conninfo generation to not duplicate dbname/user parameters (a cosmetic problem, but potentially confusing)

+- Fix an error about `private_ip` not being defined when generating efm.properties

+- Generate harp configuration only on instances where we install harp

+- Ensure that backups taken during the initial deploy are fully consistent by using `barman backup --wait`

 ## v22.8 (2022-02-08)